Myron Augsburger: Later career

 After leaving the EMC presidency in 1980 Augsburger moved to New Jersey to become a scholar in residence at Princeton Theological Seminary.
 In the spring of 1981, Myron and Esther Augsburger were asked by the Mennonite Board of Missions to start a church in Washington, DC.
 The a church they founded on Capitol Hill, Washington Community Fellowship, continues to this day.
 Augsburger remained on the pastoral staff there until 1987.

 In September 1987 the Augsburgers spent a semester at Union Biblical Seminary in Pune, India.
 During their time there Myron taught courses and Esther (a renowned artist) built a nine-foot sculpture of Jesus washing Peter’s feet.
 During this time he also began his work as Moderator of the General Assembly of the General Conference Mennonite Church (now known as Mennonite Church USA), which he held for two years.

 In May 1988 Augsburger became president of the Council for Christian Colleges and Universities (CCCU).
 During his time at CCCU the coalition sponsored the Through the Eyes of Faith books and conferences on a variety of topics, opened the Los Angeles Film Studies Center, and partnered with the Centre of Medieval and Renaissance Studies in Oxford, among other things.
 His tenure was characterized by a focus on racial and ethnic diversity.
 This global focus and concentration on social justice issues and peace theology caused some coalition college presidents to question whether he was pulling the coalition to the left.
 Augsburger served as president of the CCCU until 1994.

 During his tenure as president of the CCCU Augsburger advocated for a focus on Russia and led a team to Moscow to give lectures.
 Later, he returned to Russia to work with other evangelical leaders on developing the Russian American Christian University (opened in 1995), now known as the Russian American Institute.

-During this period Augsburger was a visiting or adjunct professor at a variety of institutions, notably: Eastern Mennonite Seminary, Harrisonburg, Virginia, Associated Mennonite Biblical Seminary, Elkhart, Indiana (currently known as Anabaptist Mennonite Biblical Seminary, Union Biblical Seminary, Pune, India, Messerite Christian College, Addis Abba, Ethiopia, and Evangelical Theological Seminary, Osijek, Croatia.
+During this period Augsburger was a visiting or adjunct professor at a variety of institutions, notably: Eastern Mennonite Seminary, Harrisonburg, Virginia; Associated Mennonite Biblical Seminary, Elkhart, Indiana (currently known as Anabaptist Mennonite Biblical Seminary; Union Biblical Seminary, Pune, India; Messerite Christian College, Addis Abba, Ethiopia; and Evangelical Theological Seminary, Osijek, Croatia.

 Augsburger continues to write books and to work in various positions of education and ministry.
-He also has served on a number of boards, including the board of reference for Christian’s for Biblical Equality and their publication Priscilla Papers, the Evangelical Environmental Network, Evangelicals for Social Action, Call for Renewal, and others.
+He also has served on a number of boards, including the board of reference for Christians for Biblical Equality and their publication Priscilla Papers, the Evangelical Environmental Network, Evangelicals for Social Action, Call for Renewal, and others.